dankovacek/Engineering_Hydrology_Notebooks/_sources/intro.md

 ### Learning Resources

 Programming is a different paradigm compared to spreadsheet-based software.
-At the start, the number of new concepts can be overwhelming and it is easy (and normal) to feel like this guy:
+At the start, the number of new concepts can be overwhelming and it is easy (and normal) to feel like this:

 ![It's easy to feel overwhelmed, but the effort is well worth your time!](img/wave_smash.gif)